 Streamlining CMS reporting requirements so that QIO operations could become more effective and timely so that actionable feedback can be provided to QIOs based on reports.

 In addition, during the 10th SOW, CMS altered the QIO support center procurement cycle so that support centers were in full operation when each SOW began.
 CMS used the 10th SOW as a way to develop a robust framework of quality measures that would hold QIOs accountable for changes at many levels of the health care system, and to implement a management information system that would help CMS monitor the Program through system and program performance metrics.
-The FY 2012 period covered the 3rd through the 14th months of the 10th SOW.
+FY 2012 covered the 3rd through the 14th months of the 10th SOW.

 Under this new contract, QIOs focused their intervention projects across the spectrum of care, rather than in silos based on settings of care.
-We anticipated and saw during the FY 2012 period that this change in focus allowed the QIOs to have a sector-wide impact on the provision of care to Medicare beneficiaries.
+CMS anticipated and saw during FY 2012 that this change in focus allowed the QIOs to have a sector-wide impact on the provision of care to Medicare beneficiaries.
 Furthermore, QIOs focused their interventions on providers and practitioners that were most in need of assistance in providing better care to their Medicare beneficiaries.
 QIOs’ efforts were also aimed at providing intensive, one-on-one support to low-performing providers and practitioners.

 This strategy was consistent with recommendations from both the IOM and GAO received while the 10th SOW was being developed during the prior year.
-Both reports stated that the Program should direct its energy and resources to facilities and providers to impact and improve beneficiary safety and care.
+Both reports stated that the QIO program should direct its energy and resources to facilities and providers to impact and improve beneficiary safety and care.

 CMS instructed QIOs to assist providers based on their need for assistance.
 For example, facilities were targeted for improvement based on factors such as their performance related to antibiotic administration to surgical patients (for hospitals), and their rates of high-risk pressure ulcers and use of physical restraints (for nursing homes).